• What mining equipment is used in surface mining?

 19Dec

 Austin Engineering has further refined the design specifications that have led the industry to date.
-Intelligent and innovative engineering enabled us to exploit the benefits of high-tensile steel to deliver a high-performance version of the outstanding JEC Series.
+Intelligent and innovative engineering is what enabled us to exploit the benefits of high-tensile steel to deliver a high-performance version of the outstanding JEC Series.
 A stronger, lighter truck body that affords increased payloads and reduced dump cycle time.
-The HPT resists wear, resulting in reduced maintenance downtime and increased equipment lifespan.
+The HPT resists wear, too.
+This results in reduced maintenance downtime and increased equipment lifespan.

 Partnering with Mining Industry Equipment Giants

 Global mining market leaders release sophisticated evolutions of their powerful haul trucks each year.
-Industry giants Catepillar, Lienbherr, Komatsu, Hitachi and BelAZ are all producing machines capable of tackling the harsh demands of the mining industry, below and above ground across the globe.
+Industry giants Caterpillar, Liebherr, Komatsu, Hitachi and BelAZ are all producing machines capable of tackling the harsh demands of the mining industry, below and above ground, across the globe.
 Austin Engineering has the enviable privilege of further optimising these machines by engineering and manufacturing equipment that epitomises cutting-edge design and technology, allowing you to achieve more than ever before.

 Industry-led Dump Truck Body Design